 Why babies cry so much

-All babies cry a lot during the first few months of life.
-Crying is the way babies communicate.
-While it can be challenging to distinguish newborn crying, as babies get older, parents can sometimes differentiate an "I'm hungry" cry from an "I'm tired" cry.
+Crying is how babies communicate.
+While it can be challenging to distinguish between the types of cries of a newborn baby, as babies get older, parents can sometimes differentiate an "I'm hungry" cry from an "I'm tired" cry.

 Babies cry because they are:

-Although babies cry to communicate, sometimes crying can continue for a long time with no apparent reason.
-Crying can be a mystery and it can suddenly stop as quickly as it began.
-Your baby is not mad at you and not trying to make you look like a bad parent.
-Even the most loving parents and caregivers can feel frustrated by a crying baby, which is very normal.
+Although babies cry to communicate, this crying can continue for a long time for no apparent reason.
+Crying can be a mystery and it can stop as quickly as it began.
+Your baby is not mad at you nor is your baby trying to make you look like a bad parent.